agnoster/literapi/test/README.md

 # Example Tasks API

-This is an example of how to use WunderAPI to document and test your server.
+This is an example of how to use LiterAPI to document and test your server.
 Here we have an example server that serves up a simple webservice that represents a task list.

 ## List tasks